aditnurdiansyah/probability-and-statistics-project/README.md

-# Tutorial on Hypothesis Testing for the Average of a Population - Known Population Variation (Z-Test)
+# Tutorial on Hypothesis Testing for the Average of a Population - Known Population Variation (Z Test)

 This repository contains documentation and links to video tutorials on Hypothesis Testing from the Probability and Statistics course.